RHS Growing Guides

 Some initial patience is required, as you shouldn’t harvest any stems in the first year after planting, and only a few in the second, to allow the plant to get well established.
 In the third year, you can harvest normally, taking up to a third of the stalks at any one time.

-Rhubarb is traditionally eaten as a dessert, baked in pies and crumbles, but you can use your plentiful harvests in many more ways, including tangy chutneys and savoury sauces.
+Rhubarb is a vegetable rather than a fruit, but it's traditionally eaten as a dessert, baked in pies and crumbles.
+Although you can use it in many more ways, including tangy chutneys and savoury sauces.

 Month by Month